Can Dogs Actually Get the Common Cold?

 What causes a cold in dogs?

-Luckily, no!
-The typical viruses that cause human colds can’t be passed on to dogs and vice versa.
-Even though some germs have similar names they are almost always species specific and can only infect those targeted.
-So if you’re feeling ill and vegging in front of the telly with a cold, have no fear cuddling up with your canine companion.
+Luckily, no. The typical viruses that cause human colds can’t be passed on to dogs and vice versa.
+Even though some germs have similar names, they are almost always species specific and can only infect those targeted.
+So if you’re feeling ill and vegging in front of the telly with a cold, you don’t need to worry about cuddling upopens in a new tab with your canine companion.

 What are the symptoms of colds in dogs?